andrewnakas/Gfs_Pressure_Zarr/README.md

 - GitHub Actions runs at 03:30, 09:30, 15:30, and 21:30 UTC each day (starting 2025‑12‑03).
 These times trail the nominal GFS cycle availability by ~3–4 hours to reduce 404s while still staying current.
 - The workflow downloads the most recent available cycle from the public NOAA GFS bucket (`noaa-gfs-bdp-pds`), limited to pressure‑level fields.
 - GRIB2 files are converted with `xarray+cfgrib` into a single consolidated Zarr store, then zipped (`gfs_latest.zarr.zip`).
-- The zipped Zarr and a small metadata file are force‑pushed to the `data` branch so only the latest dataset exists; history is rewritten each run to avoid repo bloat.
+- The zipped Zarr and a small metadata file are force-pushed to the `data` branch so only the latest dataset exists; history is rewritten each run to avoid repo bloat.
+- Forecast hours follow the common GFS cadence: 1-hourly to 120h, then 3-hourly to 384h (16 days).

 ## Quick start
 - Grab the latest data directly from the `data` branch: